How to switch PEOs

 Research, compare, and evaluate alternative PEO providers

-Request references and perform client feedback review
+Request references and perform a client feedback review

 Develop a detailed transition plan